Updated: March 3, 2021 | 1:24 p.m.

 LIVING AND DINING SPACES

-Students are encouraged to limit the number of visitors and are required not to exceed the number of people in any residence hall room, lounge, apartment room or common area that can be properly distanced (6 feet) from one another.
 Common areas and restrooms in all residence halls will be cleaned 3x a day.
+Only other ONU students are permitted as visitors within rooms, suites or apartments and 6-feet distancing and face coverings are required.
+Anyone from outside of the University is prohibited from visiting campus residential rooms, including parents and other family members.
 No overnight guests are allowed in residence halls or apartments.
 Campus dining will offer variety, quality and value while following Sodexo standards for health and safety.
 Self-serve options will be eliminated and serve-and-go options will continue.
 Dining centers will offer limited seating capacity.

 MULTIPLE DELIVERY METHODS

 Classes will be delivered using multiple methods in order to maximize in-person instruction.
 However, hybrid instruction and remote learning technology may be implemented to ensure social distancing and where it is necessary to accommodate individual student or faculty needs.

 Performing arts, athletic programs, clinicals, labs, student organizations etc., will continue in a modified form with strict adherence to established safety plans and requirements for each area.